qlik-oss/core-website/docs/docs/conventions/api-strategy.md

 # API Strategy

-## Why Have an API Strategy?

 We take our relationship with our partners and customers seriously.
-The fact that we abide by a transparent and reliable API Strategy supports our trusted relationship with partners and customers.
+This is why we have a transparent and reliable API strategy that supports our partners and customers, so they can be confident in their investments that depend on our API.

-Partners and customers need to be able to plan and rely on their investments on top of our APIs, therefore the main intention of our API strategy is to be fully transparent and predictable.

-## The Elements of our API Strategy
+## Elements of our API Strategy

-To be able to secure Qlik’s commitment to our API consumers, we have established an API Governance Policy that consists of five main areas:
+The API Governance Policy consists of five areas:

 * Versioning
 * Visibility Index